Waste Management Inc. (WM) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $147.67, which is $0.29 above the current price.
-WM currently public float of 421.20M and currently shorts hold a 0.70% ratio of that float.
-Today, the average trading volume of WM was 1.32M shares.
+The average price from analysts is $156.73, which is -$0.4 below the current price.
+WM currently public float of 421.20M and currently shorts hold a 0.71% ratio of that float.
+Today, the average trading volume of WM was 1.31M shares.

 WM’s Market Performance

-WM stocks went down by -0.26% for the week, with a monthly jump of 3.80% and a quarterly performance of 7.59%, while its annual performance rate touched 33.98%.
-The volatility ratio for the week stands at 1.30% while the volatility levels for the past 30 days are set at 1.06% for Waste Management Inc..
-The simple moving average for the period of the last 20 days is 1.94% for WM stocks with a simple moving average of 15.59% for the last 200 days.
+WM stocks went up by 0.57% for the week, with a monthly jump of 4.66% and a quarterly performance of 6.93%, while its annual performance rate touched 35.48%.
+The volatility ratio for the week stands at 1.27% while the volatility levels for the past 30 days are set at 1.18% for Waste Management Inc..
+The simple moving average for the period of the last 20 days is 1.36% for WM stocks with a simple moving average of 15.55% for the last 200 days.

 Analysts’ Opinion of WM